codefoster/codefoster.com/source/_drafts/When-to-Use-ViewBoxes-and-FlexBoxes.md

     font-size:9em;
 }</pre>

 What you have now is a flexbox that fills its area well.
-Look at these simulator screenshots so you can see what this would look like&hellip;
+Look at these simulator screenshots so you can see what this would look like...;

 ![](http://codefoster.blob.core.windows.net/site/image/95837177f01c4495ac5749febaa9d4a7/boxes_04_1.png)